THE INTER CLUB HARBOUR SERIES 2021

 10. Certain areas of the Harbour are out of bounds to sailors and are marked with yellow buoys.
 The area that is most likely to affect the event is the one round Blackberry Point.
 Sailors are not to enter these areas when racing.
 Doing so in an emergency is permitted but will be taken as a retirement from that race.

 11. This is a friendly Inter Club event, which attracts novice as well as expert sailors: it is hoped that competitors will bear this in mind when racing.
 A competitor intending to protest shall make every effort to inform the committee boat after he finishes the race in question.
-On going ashore, he must complete a protest form at his home Club and hand it to a Club Officer by the end of that day, who is to forward it to the Sailing Secretary of the organising Club.
+On going ashore, he must complete a protest form at his home Club and hand or email it it to a Club Officer by the end of that day, who is to forward it to the Sailing Secretary of the organising Club.
 Protests are to heard as soon as possible.

 12. Individual results will be scored using the low points system, with 1 discard if all 6 races are completed.
 Club results (and thus the results of the Series) will be based on the addition of their competitors’ scores for each race.
 The number of boats making up a Club Team will be 8.
 Race officials and their assistants may claim average points, providing that they take part in all the other races in the Series.
 Average points will be the sum of all the other races divided by the number of races.